Subhoshri/Subhoshri/README.md

 ## What You'll Find Here:

-- Projects: I am starting to work on fun projects that are part of my college club and also those that I take upon myself.
+- Projects: I am starting to work on fun projects that are part of my college club and those I take upon myself.
-- Coding Solutions: Solutions to coding contests and problems on Leetcode and Codeforces are updated by me regularly.
 - Contributions: I enjoy collaborating with others and contributing to open-source projects.

 ### Get in Touch: